HarvBCoding/SantasList/README.md

   ## Description
-  Santa's List is the perfect app for users who are writing their Christmas lists on paper.
+  Santa's Nice List is the perfect app for users who are writing their Christmas lists on paper.
 Create a password-protected log-in to keep your list and their gifts away from prying eyes and organized.

   ## Table of Contents
   * [Installation](#installation-instructions)